SkylineCommunications/dataminer-docs/connector-help/connector_help/Sydney_Trains_PBX_Manager.md

 ## About

-The **PBX** driver does not start **PSTN** calls on its own, instead it can be used by different sources to request a call to be set up.
+The **PBX** connector does not start **PSTN** calls on its own, instead it can be used by different sources to request a call to be set up.

 Other elements in **DataMiner** can use the PBX Manager to start calls by setting a request on parameter 10/11 (read/write).
 The request needs to have the following format: